Swiss perspectives in 10 languages

 Why melting glaciers affect us all

-A study published in 2022 concludes that Swiss glaciers lost half their volume between 1931 and 2016 and a further 12% between 2016 and 2021.
+A study External linkpublished in 2022 concludes that Swiss glaciers lost half their volume between 1931 and 2016 and a further 12% between 2016 and 2021.

 External Content

-In the hydrological year 2023-2024, 2.5% of glacial mass was lost.
+In the hydrological year 2023-2024, 2.5% of the glacial mass was lost.
 Despite the snowy winter, Alpine glaciers retreated at an above-average rate over the past decade, according to the Swiss Academy of Natural Sciences.
 The warm weather in July and August and the arrival of Saharan dust were especially responsible for the melting.

 More

-Following the record high temperatures even at high altitudes, objects and human remains have emerged more frequently in the Alps.
-In 2022 the wreckage of a plane trapped in the ice for over 50 years was found.
+Following the record high temperatures, even at high altitudes, objects and human remains have emerged more frequently in the Alps.
+In 2022, the wreckage of a plane trapped in the ice for over 50 years was found.
 These discoveries are set to increase in the coming years, according to Robert Bolognesi, a snow scientist and director of Meteorisk.

 More